AshV/AshV.github.IO/Writing-Custom-Actions-C-Sharp-Code-Dynamics-365/ReadMe.md

 # Creating Custom Actions for Dynamics 365 with C\#

+Custom Actions are lesser used processes than Workflows and Plugins in Dynamics 365, but very useful also at the same time.
+People who have already have idea about Custom Workflow Activity or [read my previous article](https://www.c-sharpcorner.com/article/creating-word-counter-custom-workflow-activity-in-dynamics-365/) it's going to be very easy, coding part is same, only how we consume the code in dynamics 365 process is different, and use cases too, obviously.
+Custom Actions can be created with or without writing code, but they can be triggered only by the code.
+Here we will write custom code to retrieve case records assigned to calling user.

 ### Step 1: Create New Project

 In Visual Studio create new project of type Class Library & select framework version 4.5.2, this might change for future versions.
 Name I have given as **MyCasesAction**, which tells the purpose of the workflow.